Another important step is to add an Affiliate Network you are working with.

 RedTrack has a great list of pre-set Affiliate Networks and a lot of Integration Instructions to make the set-up process even more simple.

 Note!
-Postback template need to be modified accordingly if you are using a custom domain. rdtrck2.com shoud be changed to your domain.
+Postback template needs to be modified accordingly if you are using a custom domain. rdtrck2.com should be changed to your domain.

-4. If your preferred Network is missing from the catalog, you can manually add your own Network, too.
+4. If your preferred Network is missing from the catalogue, you can manually add your own Network, too.

 4.1 Use "Create Custom" button:

 4.2 Fill in the necessary fields: network title, URL, edit postback URL template - you will need to replace corresponding fields with the macros from the network (these macros can be found in the postback settings or you can ask your Account Manager for help).